 Lac-Saint-Jean Anorthositic Suite 2b (mPlsj2b): Anorthosite and Leuconorite Displaying Bluish Plagioclase, Locally Grey, Porphyroclastic

-Sununit mPlsj2b consists of anorthosite and leuconorite containing bluish plagioclase, which is locally greyish.
+The unit mPlsj2b consists of anorthosite and leuconorite containing bluish plagioclase, locally greyish.
 It is distinguished by a plagioclase porphyroclastic texture and weak plagioclase recrystallization.
 In addition to pyroxenite and ilmenite magnetitite, Hébert and Beaumier (2000) identified peridotite, olivine gabbro and some dunite horizons in this subunit, as well as high apatite content (2-20%).

 Lac-Saint-Jean Anorthositic Suite 2c (mPlsj2c): Light Grey to White Plagioclase Anorthosite and Leuconorite, Locally Speckled (Orthopyroxene), Gabbronorite Horizons Enriched in Fe-Ti Oxides

-Subunit mPlsj2c consists of anorthosite and light grey plagioclase leuconorite, which locally contains orthopyroxene poikilitic phenocrystals 2 to 8 cm long, giving the rock a speckled appearance.
+Subunit mPlsj2c consists of anorthosite and light grey plagioclase leuconorite, which locally contains orthopyroxene poikilitic phenocrystals 2 cm to 8 cm long, giving the rock a speckled appearance.
 Horizons of gabbronorite enriched in Fe-Ti oxides (ilmenite-magnetite) are observed.
 In places along the southern edge of Lake Saint-Jean (sheet 32A08), anorthosite is whitish and shows very intense plagioclase recrystallization.
-The Pipmuacan Shear Zone, a dextral strike-slip deformation zone, crosses this subunit (Moukhsil et al., 2009).
+In sheet 22F13, the dextral Pipmuacan Shear Zone borders this unit to the south (Moukhsil et al., 2009).

-Authors such as Laurin and Sharma (1975) once defined this unit as gabbroic anorthosite and anorthositic gabbro.
-These are considered to be old names and were replaced by “leuconorite” and “leucogabbronorite”, respectively.
+Laurin and Sharma (1975) defined this unit as a package of gabbroic anorthosite and anorthositic gabbro.
+These former names were replaced by “leuconorite” and “leucogabbronorite”, respectively.
 According to Hébert et al. (2009), unit mPlsj3 differs from unit mPlsj2 by its much higher proportion of leuconorite (70%) compared to anorthosite (30%).
 These authors revealed that these rocks are locally composed of andesine-type plagioclase.
 Andesine facies are primarily found in the north-central part of sheet 22E and are often enriched in titanomagnetite, ilmenite and apatite (Cimon and Hébert, 1998; Hébert, 2001; Hébert et al., 2005).
 This unit contains very thin horizons of olive leuconorite in leuconorite and norite.
 Olivine is always separated from plagioclase by successive rims of pyroxenes, hornblende and garnet (coronite).

-Unit mPlsj4 is primarily found in the southwestern portion of sheet 22E.
-It consists mainly of leuconorite (anorthositic gabbro), accompanied by minor amounts of norite, diorite and locally anorthosite occurring as enclaves.
+Unit mPlsj4 is primarily found in the SW portion of sheet 22E.
+It consists mainly of leuconorite (anorthositic gabbro), accompanied by minor amounts of norite, diorite and locally anorthosite enclaves.